 For a few years, I zoomed around in a shiny, red Mazda until I slid into a ditch.

-After experiencing the joy of being fished out of an icy ditch, and to combat my new 45-minute commute during the blustery winters of South Dakota, Mr. BuLL and I bought a Subaru.
+After experiencing the joy of being fished out of a trench, and to combat my new 45-minute commute during the blustery winters of South Dakota, Mr. BuLL and I bought a Subaru.
 We decided on a Legacy because she was a heftier version of the other sedans.
 In honor of the ditch I survived (as in sliding off the road and getting stuck) and the Subaru’s metallic sheen, I named her Winter Warrior.

-Since 2014, Winter Warrior and I have been battling the ice roads together without the help of diches.
+Since 2014, Winter Warrior and I have been battling the ice roads together without the help of ditches.

 I plan on battling the icy winters of Montana with her for another 15 years.
-There are many reasons for this, but a big one is that Winter Warrior is paid in full.
+There are many reasons to avoid an upgrade but the best one is that Winter Warrior is paid in full.

-Of all the ways to be below average, this may be my favorite: having no credit card debt.
-The interest rates for credit cards is criminal.
+Of all the ways to be below average, this may be my favorite: no credit card debt.
+The interest rates for credit cards are criminal.

-I use credit cards a majority of the time, but I pay it off every month like the postal service.
-Used rain or shine but always paid on time.
+I mostly use credit cards, but I pay it off every month just like the postal service who deliver in rain or shine but paid on time.
 I have multiple credit cards to maximize reward cycles and will churn credit cards too.

-To keep track of my spending, I keep a budget.
-It allows me to track all my finances even the rare times I don’t use a credit card.
+To track my spending, I use a budget.
+It allows me to track my finances even if I don’t use a charge card.

 After my below-average block party, I feel grateful.
 Some areas are not desirable like my wages.

-As I continue to scourer personal finance information, my wealth is turning into one area I am doing slightly better than the average.
+As I continue to scourer personal finance information, my wealth is turning into one area I’m doing slightly better than the average.

 While I am making it rain gratitude, I hope to move forward and learn how to live below average a bit more gracefully.